 EXAMPLE 1.
-The robotframework-selenium2library PyPI page points to the robotframework/SeleniumLibrary GitHub repository that contains the code for the releases before v1.8.0 and after v3.0.0a1.
-The code for other releases is stored in a different GitHub repository robotframework/Selenium2Library.
+The PyPI page of package robotframework-selenium2library points to the GitHub repository robotf-ramework/SeleniumLibrary that contains the code for the releases before v1.8.0 and after v3.0.0a1.
+The code for other releases is stored in a different GitHub repository robotframewo-rk/Selenium2Library.